Sustainable Agriculture Research & Education

-Welcome to Alaska's SARE program
+Welcome to Alaska's Western SARE Program

 In 1988 Congress established SARE (Sustainable Agriculture Research and Education) to promote ecologically sound agricultural practices, sustain rural communities, and address the disappearance of the family farm.
 SARE does this by supporting research and educational programs.